RobertoCapoferri/DLSCA-article/README.md

    - `hp.json` contains the hyperparamters for the specific model
    - `model` contains the model in hd5 format
    - if it contains `ptx` it means that it is referred to a network trained with trace data + plaintext information.
 The plaintext can be appended as is or scaled in [0,1]

+## Acknowledgments

+This work was supported in part by project SERICS (PE00000014) under the NRRP MUR program funded by the EU – NGEU.
+We also thank Luca Castellazzi for his initial realization of our NN models.